Shou/Phosphor/README.md

 # Phosphor

+Modern dark material and responsive CSS3 purist theme for Zetaboards, intended successor of the brighter [Monochrome](https://github.com/Shou/Monochrome), all achieved within the confines of Zetaboard's extensive use of `<table>` and otherwise old-fashioned markup.
+This theme is complete and no longer under development as forums transition further to modernity with Discourse.

 <img src="http://i.imgur.com/TwPsUqe.png" />

-Modern dark material and responsive CSS3 purist theme for Zetaboards, intended successor of the brighter [Monochrome](https://github.com/Shou/Monochrome), all achieved within the confines of Zetaboard's extensive use of `<table>` and otherwise old-fashioned markup.
-Currently undergoing heavy development, it is based on Monochrome's core and already in a bearable state.

-## Changes
+## Changes (from Monochrome)

 * [New button animations](https://u.teknik.io/Gvpov9.webm)
 * [New input animations](https://u.teknik.io/wYrF9v.webm)